carcaschoi/tinfoil-json/README.md

 # Auto add switch tinfoil shop server
 redirect to another alternative shop server by tinfoilshop.json
+* You don't need to add shop manually if the shop link is updated

 # How to use
 Add this link in tinfoil